-For financial periods commencing January 1, 2017, the applicable regulations require the Company to prepare and present financial statements in accordance with International Financial Reporting Standards that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements that are issued by SOCPA ("IFRS").
-In preparing these financial statements, the Group's opening statement of consolidated financial position was prepared as at January 1, 2016, the Group's date of transition to International Financial Reporting Standards ("IFRS") in accordance with IFRS as endorsed in the Kingdom of Saudi Arabia.
+For financial periods commencing January 1, 2017, the applicable regulations require the Group to prepare and present financial statements in accordance with International Financial Reporting Standards that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements that are issued by SOCPA ("IFRS").
+As part of this requirement, the Group has prepared these condensed consolidated interim financial statements.
+In preparing these financial statements, the Group's opening statement of consolidated financial position was prepared as at January 1, 2016; the Group's date of transition, in accordance with IFRS as endorsed in the Kingdom of Saudi Arabia.